flipperdevices/flipperzero-firmware/README.md

 ## Including 8BALL/DEVIL BALL/DRINK DICE/SEX/WAR/WEED

 # If you want this app expanded to add a specific die or functionality, feel free to open a Pull Request with improvements. <br>All improvements are welcomed!

+# Have a dice idea and don't know how to code?<br>Feel free to submit your suggestions as an issue.